TezDevContainers/smartpy-dc/README.md

 - you don't want to be dependent on codespaces
 - you want to save your free codespaces hours for other uses (you have 60 free hours per month)

-To choose the **Remote Option**: Follow this Link to the first tutorial.
+To choose the **Remote Option**: Follow this LINK to the first tutorial.

 To choose the **Local Option**, simply continue to follow along with this readme.